wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-3-prediction.md

 > **_Question:_**
 > Look at the BLAST results:
-> * do any of the gene predictions have significant similarity to known
+> * Do any of the gene predictions have significant similarity to known
 >   sequences?
 > * For a given gene prediction, do you think it is complete, or can you infer
 >   from the BLAST alignments that something may be wrong?